junajan/sandy/README.md

 ### What is this repository for? ###

-This project is a simple node.js tool for backtesting and trading various strategies on stock market..
+This project is a simple node.js tool for backtesting and trading various strategies on stock market.
 (Currently in production stage)

 ### Consists of ###